 If the harassment is based on an employee’s protected class status, they can take legal action on the state or federal level by filing a complaint with the U.S. Equal Employment Opportunity Commission.

-Our legal experts at Shimoda Law Corp. will guide you through all your available options.
+Our legal experts at Shimoda & Rodriguez Law, PC will guide you through all your available options.

 The Most Common Forms Of Discrimination In The Workplace